real-guanyuming-he/simple_video_processor/readme.md

-# Under Development
-The project is currently under heavy development and may be unstable.
-Wait until the first stable release.

-## Slow progress
-The second semester of my final undergraduate academic year will start very soon.
-During the time updates on this project are expected to be few in number and slow in time.
+# Abandoned, yet again.
+Now that I ascertained my desire pursuit academic development instead of software development, I will have to cease all development of this project and abandon it indefinitely.

 # Introduction
 The project consists of two pieces of software.